Floral morphology: Androecium

 The androecium is one of the fertile cycles of flowers.
-The parts that make up the androecium are called stamens whose function is the generation of male gametophytes or pollen grains.
+The parts that make up the androecium are called stamens, whose function is the generation of male gametophytes or pollen grains.
 The stamens are highly modified leaves formed by a foot that is inserted into the receptacle of the flower, called filament, and a distal portion called anther.
-The filament is the sterile part of the stamen, it can be very long, short or missing, in which case the anthers are called sessile.
+The filament is the sterile part of the stamen: it can be very long, short or missing, in which case the anthers are called sessile.
 It is usually filiform, but may be thick, even petaloid, and may be provided with appendages.
 The anther is the fertile part of the stamen and usually consists of two distinguishable, contiguous parts, called thecae, joined by an area called the connective, which is also where the anther joins the filament.
-It is usually formed by two thecae, sometimes it can be constituted by a single theca as in malvaceae and cannaceae or by three in the case of Megatritheca (sterculiaceae).
+It is usually formed by two thecae, but sometimes it can be constituted by a single theca, as in malvaceae and cannaceae, or by three, in the case of Megatritheca (sterculiaceae).
 If the anther is cut perpendicular to its axis, it is observed that each anther contains one or two pollen sacs extending along its entire length.

-After the maturation of the pollen grains, dehiscence or opening of the anther occurs to let the pollen out.
+After the maturation of the pollen grains, dehiscence, or opening, of the anther occurs to let the pollen out.
 The tissue responsible is called endothecium.
 If the opening occurs along the entire length of the septum separating the pollen sacs, the dehiscence is longitudinal, which is the most frequent case.
-In other cases, the endothecium is located in limited areas that later arise as valves or windows: poricidal dehiscence (as in Solanaceae) there is no endothecium, the destruction of the tissue at the apex of the anther occurs and pores are formed through which the pollen will come out.
+In other cases, the endothecium is located in limited areas that later arise as valves or windows: in poricidal dehiscence (as in Solanaceae), there is no endothecium, the destruction of the tissue occurs at the apex of the anther, and pores are formed through which the pollen will come out.